-- 11.1 If there is a Notifiable Default, the Supplier must notify the Buyer within 3 Working Days of the Supplier becoming aware of the Notifiable Default and the Buyer may request that the Supplier provide a Rectification Plan within 10 Working Days of the Buyer's request alongside any additional documentation that the Buyer requires. - 11.2 When the Buyer receives a requested Rectification Plan it can either: - 11.2.1 reject the Rectification Plan or revised Rectification Plan giving reasons; or

-- 11.2.2 accept the Rectification Plan or revised Rectification Plan (without limiting its rights) in which case the Supplier must immediately start work on the actions in the Rectification Plan at its own cost. - 11.3 Where the Rectification Plan or revised Rectification Plan is rejected, the Buyer: - 11.3.1 will give reasonable grounds for its decision; and - 11.3.2 may request that the Supplier provides a revised Rectification Plan within 5 Working Days.
+- 11.1 If there is a Notifiable Default, the Supplier must notify the Buyer within 3 Working Days and the Buyer may request that the Supplier provide a Rectification Plan within 10 Working Days alongside any additional documentation that the Buyer requires. - 11.2 When the Buyer receives a requested Rectification Plan it can either: - 11.2.1 reject the Rectification Plan or revised Rectification Plan, giving reasons; or - 11.2.2 accept the Rectification Plan or revised Rectification Plan (without limiting its rights) in which case the Supplier must immediately start work on the actions in the Rectification Plan at its own cost. - 11.3 Where the Rectification Plan or revised Rectification Plan is rejected, the Buyer: - 11.3.1 will give reasonable grounds for its decision; and - 11.3.2 may request that the Supplier provides a revised Rectification Plan within 5 Working Days.